 The Robust Vibration Test encompasses testing protocols for equipment installed in helicopters and is best suited for equipment subjected to prolonged vibration exposure.

-The High-Level, Short-Duration Vibration Test should be used on equipment where a loss of function might potentially have a harmful impact on the aircraft’s performance.
-It is designed to test vibration conditions that arise after an engine fan blade failure.
+The High-Level, Short-Duration Vibration Test is recommended for equipment where a loss of function could adversely impact the aircraft’s performance.
+This test is specifically designed to simulate vibration conditions following an engine fan blade failure.

 Section 10 – Waterproofness

-The purpose of these tests is to ensure that the test object will function properly in settings when water is pouring or spraying.
+These tests ensure that the test object functions properly in settings where water is pouring or spraying.
 The equipment’s ability to withstand liquid entry is determined by the RTCA DO-160 waterproofness test standard.
-This entrance of liquid can happen in a few distinct ways.
-The most noticeable is the mist of water.
-Condensation and dripping liquid are two other types of entry.
+The liquid can enter the equipment in a few distinct ways.
+The most noticeable is the mist.
+Condensation and dripping liquid are the two other ways that water can enter the equipment.

 Four main kinds of equipment are specified in the DO-160 Section 10 test standard.